particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

 {{#if has-nrf52}}
+When used as an INPUT or analog input, make sure the signal does not exceed 3.3V.
+Gen 3 devices (Argon, Boron, Xenon, and B Series SoM) are not 5V tolerant!

 If you are using the Particle Ethernet FeatherWing you cannot use the pins for GPIO as they are used for the Ethernet interface:

 | Argon, Boron, Xenon| B Series SoM | Ethernet FeatherWing Pin  |